AD-SDL/rpl_workcell/README.md

+&#x1F34E;**Note for Raf**&#x1F34E;: There are some XXs below that would be good to fill in.

+&#x1F34E;**Note for Raf**&#x1F34E;: We need an example that makes much clearer how we might do something.
+Maybe start with a simple example, like:
+* Assume that we have an OT2 with red color in a well at position X and pure water in a well at position Y. We want to take 10 ml from each of X and Y and put it in a well in position Z. How do we specify this?
+I assume by writing a protocol file.
+Does the programmer generate the file and then call the WEI command?

+&#x1F34E;**Note for Raf**&#x1F34E;: I use the term Cart (formerly, "module"), as the word "module" is used for something different in the code.
+Ok?

 # Background on Workcells, Carts, Modules, and Workflows

-**Note**: I use the term Cart (formerly, "module"), as the word "module" is used for something different in the code.

 In RPL we define standardized hardware and software configurations for robotic equipment and control software in order to simplify the assembly, modification, and scaling of experimental systems:
 * A **cart** is a cart with zero or more modules